DHBW-Experts/DHBW-Experts-Database/readme.md

 2. Visual Studio Code IDE
 3. VSCode C# Extension (ID: `ms-dotnettools.csharp`)

-When you are done, run `dotnet nuget add source --name nuget.org https://api.nuget.org/v3/index.json` in this directory to make the project compatible with the IDE
+When you are done, run `dotnet nuget add source --name nuget.org https://api.nuget.org/v3/index.json` in this directory to make the IDE compatible

 ### press `F5` to start the Server